[Dragonfly]

 1. Build/compile with make.

 2. Run with ./game.
-A window should appear, playing the Dragonfly splash animation, then closing.
+A window should appear, playing splash animation(s), then closing.

 Linux